 The Nature Conservancy in Michigan works to protect and preserve the Great Lakes State for future generations, and our conservation work is grounded in strong science.
-Meet some of the experts who help us protect nature and preserve life.
+Meet some of the experts, key partners, and supporters who help us protect nature and preserve life.

 From Grand Traverse Bay to the Erie Canal, applied ecologist Dr. Andrew Tucker’s focus on the prevention, surveillance, and control of aquatic invasive species is playing a key role in protecting the biodiversity of the Great Lakes.